Laureano Pineda: Background

-He was born in Potosí on 4 July 1802, He was son of Pedro Benito Pineda, head of State of Nicaragua (1826-1827) and Juana Rufina Ugarte Selva.
+He was born in Potosí on 4 July 1802, He was son of Pedro Benito Pineda, head of State of Nicaragua (1826–1827) and Juana Rufina Ugarte Selva.

 He married Dolores Sacasa Méndez, daughter of Crisanto Sacasa y Parodi, the first Nicaraguan conservative leader, and María Méndez Díaz de Figueroa, daughter of Nicaraguan military leader Bernardo Méndez de Figueroa.

 Early Political Career

-In 1825 he graduated in Law from the Royal University of León, of liberal ideology, from a young age he supported the Independence of Central America from Spain.
+In 1825 he graduated in law from the Royal University of León, of liberal ideology, from a young age he supported the Independence of Central America from Spain.

 In 1835 he wrote the First Penal Code of Nicaragua which was approved by the National Assembly in 1839.
 He also served Minister of Government under Supreme Director José León Sandoval.

 English Invasion

 He was elected deputy to the Constituent Assembly of 1848 and was one of the few who refused to sign the Treaty of Cuba which was imposed by the British Empire after invading and reaching Lake Nicaragua.
 The treaty took effect the same year and Nicaragua ceded the port city of San Juan del Norte to the Mosquito Coast.
+He was president of the Nicaraguan Congress in 1849.